The United Nations’ Universal Periodic Review and Summary of the PMCS' UPR joint submission

 States may report on or commit to addressing statelessness issues in their National Report.
 The Compilation of UN Material Report may also highlight a country’s obligations under these treaties.

 As the UPR allows for contributions from relevant stakeholders including NGOs, there is significant opportunity for institutions to bring attention to any current statelessness issues relevant to the particular country under review.
-Through this avenue, the Peter McMullin Centre on Statelessness partnered with three organisations5 to write a joint submission to the HRC addressing statelessness in Australia, for consideration as part of Australia’s third cycle review, in early 2021.
+Through this avenue, the Peter McMullin Centre on Statelessness partnered with the Asia-Pacific nationality rights organization, ‘Nationality for All’ to write a joint submission to the HRC addressing statelessness in Australia, for consideration as part of Australia’s forth cycle review, in early 2026.
+This follows the Peter McMullin Centre on Statelessness’ joint submission to the HRC for Australia’s third review in January 2021, available to read here.5

 Summary of the Peter McMullin Centre on Statelessness Joint Submission to the HRC